DNS Records: How the Web Finds Your Server

 TTL: 3600 (1 hour)

-The @ symbol represents the bare domain without the www prefix.
-Set the TTL (Time to Live) to a relatively low value like 3600 seconds while you are setting things up.
-This means changes propagate within an hour rather than waiting 24 to 48 hours for old records to expire from DNS caches.
+Set the TTL (Time to Live) to a lower value while you are setting things up.
+A TTL of 3600 seconds means changes propagate within an hour rather than waiting 24 to 48 hours for cached records to expire.
+After confirming everything works correctly, you can increase the TTL to reduce DNS query load on your nameservers.

 AAAA Records: IPv6 Addresses